-You can access through MD Live, Teladoc, LiveHealth Online or through the Priority Health app.
+You can access through MD Live, Teladoc, LiveHealth Online or through the Priority Health app if you’re a Priority Health member.
+Otherwise, check with your doctor or health insurance provider.
 Virtual visits offer you care anytime, anywhere, without ever having to leave your bed or couch.

 What if I want to see a doctor in person?